bbugdigger/BanHammer/README.md

 - **Internal cheat detection**
   - Scan for non signed dll
   - Integrity check for provided module and section
-  - New thread creation via TLS callbacks
+  - New thread creation dettection via TLS callbacks
   - IAT hook check

 This is just the beginning — I plan to expand features gradually with community support.
 If you're a developer, contributor, or just passionate about fair play, let’s work together!